vthaing/nodejs-chatbox/README.md

 ### Sample code

-Xem code mẫu tại [Nhiều chat box trên 1 page](example/src/app.controller.ts) hoặc [Cập nhật tên user trên chat box](example/src/simple-chat-box.controller.ts)
+See the sample code at [Multiple chatbox at on 1 page](example/src/app.controller.ts) Or [Update the username on the chat box](example/src/simple-chat-box.controller.ts)

 ## Frontend App (client-folder)